Pentagon (South Korean band): 2017: "Pretty Pretty", rise in popularity in Japan, Gorilla, Ceremony, Demo_01 and Demo_02

 On June 12, the group released their third Korean EP Ceremony that includes the pre-released single "Beautiful" and the lead single "Critical Beauty" (예뻐죽겠네).
 The EP became their first U.S. chart entry, arriving on Billboard's world chart at number 14.
 Member Yan An was unable to participate in the album promotions and activities due to a right-hand injury sustained on May 31, 2017.
 On July 24, they released a surprise music video for their fans, "To Universe".
 On the same day, Pentagon received their first rookie award at Asia Model Awards.

 In September, they released a short film "When I Was in Love" starring Gong Seung-yeon ahead of the comeback.
 On September 6, the group released their fourth Korean EP Demo_01 which includes the lead single "Like This", produced by Hui.
 The EP marked their first all self-composed songs since debut.
 They also held their third solo concert, "Pentagon Mini Concert Tentastic Vol. 3, 'Promise'" at the Yes24 Live Hall in Gwangjin District, Seoul.
 The group made a special appearance on television series, Hello, My Twenties!
 2, that was aired on JTBC.
-Pentagon received their second rookie award at 1st Soribada Best K-Music Awards on September 20, and followed by Rising star Award at Korea Music Festival Special Awards.
+Pentagon received their second rookie award at 1st Soribada Best K-Music Awards on September 20, followed by the Rising Star Award at Korea Music Festival Special Awards.

 On October 10, one year after debut, Pentagon hit 10,000 likes on MelOn for "Like This".

 They released a pre-release song, "Stay" on November 14, which featured Pentagon's vocalists.
 On November 22, the group released their fifth Korean EP Demo_02 which includes the lead single "Runaway", the second single to have been produced by Hui.
 The group subsequently held their fourth solo concert, "Pentagon Mini Concert Tentastic Vol. 4, 'Dream'" at Blue Square I-Market Hall in Seoul.
 The following day, the group released a special music video, "Violet".
 The song is a sentimental song composed by Kino and co-written by E'Dawn, Yuto and Wooseok.